akospasztor/stm32-bootloader/README.md

 - Easy to customize and port to other microcontrollers

 ## Description
-This demo is implemented on a custom hardware (see Figure 1) equipped with a STM32L476VG microcontroller [[1, 2]](#references).
+This demo is implemented on a custom hardware (see Figure 1) equipped with a STM32L496VG microcontroller [[1, 2]](#references).
 The microSD card is connected to the MCU over SDIO interface.
-The implementation uses the official HAL library of ST [[3]](#references) and is compiled with IAR EWARM.
+The implementation uses the official HAL library of ST [[4]](#references) and is compiled with IAR EWARM.
 Programming and debugging is performed over SWD with a SEGGER J-Link debug probe.

-Note: release v1.03 introduces support for the new STM32L496VG microcontroller [[7]](#references).
+**Note:** The bootloader currently supports the STM32L496VG and STM32L476VG microcontrollers [[1, 3]](#references) out-of-the-box.
 The individual build configurations for different microcontrollers can be selected with a single click in IAR.
+Release v1.03 introduced support for the STM32L496VG microcontroller.
+Earlier versions support the STM32L476VG microcontroller only.
+For complete list of changes, please see the [CHANGELOG](CHANGELOG.md) file.

 ![System overview](system-overview.png)